 - Bike, walk, or rollerblade to the store or to work instead of driving.

-- Walk the dog several times a day instead of hiring a walker.
+- Walk your dog (if you have one) many times a day instead of hiring a dog walker.

-- Get up from your desk and take short walks around the office throughout the day.
+- Get up from your desk and take short walks around the office during the day.

-- Instead of sending an email or calling a coworker, walk to his or her office.
+- Instead of sending an email or calling a coworker, walk to their office.

-- Park your car a distance away from your destination and walk the rest of the way.
+- Park your car a little farther away from your destination and walk the rest of the way.

 - Plan active social activities with friends and family.
 For example, instead of meeting for lunch or coffee, go for a bike ride.
 Instead of watching a movie with your children, go to the park with them.

-- When golfing, walk instead of using a cart.
+- When golfing, walk instead of using a golf cart.

 - After going out for dinner, go out dancing.

-- Make walking or biking date nights with your spouse or partner.
+- Make walking or biking date nights with your partner.

 - Clean your house or apartment.